zetzit/zz/README.md

 const is inlined in each module and therefore points to different memory in each module. static has a global storage location, but is private to the current module.

-in effect, there is no way to have declare a shared global writable variable.
+in effect, there is no way to declare a shared global writable variable.
 ZZ has no borrowchecker, and the restriction has nothing to do with preventing multithread races.
 Instead the declarations are selected so that the resulting exported binary interface can be mapped to any other language.